wulms/bidsconvertr/README.md

 You are able to select any folder on your disk.
 So you are able to store raw data at another location than converted data.

-### User dialog - part II (subject- and session-ID’s): Cleaning or extraction of subject-ID’s and renaming of sessions (optional)
+### User dialog - part II (subject- and session-ID’s, optional):

-As mentioned above.
-You are able to convert also data without “sub-” or “ses-” foldernames with the BIDSconvertR.
+This part is about cleaning or extraction of subject-ID’s and renaming of sessions.

 You are asked, if your subject- and session-ID’s are fine, or if you want to edit them.
-If your data was alread acquired with clear subject- and session-ID’s you can skip this procedure by selecting:
+If your data was already acquired with clear subject- and session-ID’s you can skip this procedure by selecting:

 <table>